The SDG Index and Dashboards

 Download as pdf

-The SDG Index builds on a peer-reviewed, statistically audited, and transparent methodology (Schmidt-Traub et al. 2017; Lafortune et al. 2018; Papadimitriou, Neves, and Becker 2019).
-An online public consultation was held from April 4–11, 2025, with comments and suggestions collected from more than 50 organizations – including several National Statistical Offices (NSOs) – and 40 UN member states.
-The full database and methodological papers, as well as regional and local editions of the SDG Index and Dashboards, are available on the SDG Transformation Center website.
+The SDG Index builds on a peer-reviewed, statistically audited, and transparent methodology (Lafortune et al., 2018; Papadimitriou et al., 2019; SchmidtTraub et al., 2017).
+An online public consultation was held between 17 and 27 April 2026, gathering comments and suggestions from more than 100 different organizations, including approximately 20 national governments and federal agencies, including national statistical offices.
+The full database and methodological papers, as well as regional and local editions of the SDG Index and Dashboards, are available on the SDG Transformation Center website (https://sdgtransformationcenter.org/).

-Based on the rate of progress since they were adopted by the international community in 2015, none of the 17 SDGs will be achieved by 2030 (Figure 2.1).
-At the global level, SDG 2 (Zero Hunger), SDG 11 (Sustainable Cities and Communities), SDG 14 (Life Below Water), SDG 15 (Life on Land) and SDG 16 (Peace, Justice and Strong Institutions) are particularly off track, facing major challenges (indicated in red on the dashboards) and showing no or very limited progress since 2015.
+Based on current rates of progress, none of the 17 SDGs will be achieved by 2030 (Figure 2.1).
+At the global level, SDG 11 (Sustainable Cities and Communities), SDG 14 (Life Below Water), SDG 15 (Life on Land) and SDG 16 (Peace, Justice and Strong Institutions) are particularly off track, with major SDG challenges (as indicated by red on the dashboards) and stagnation in progress since 2015.

 Source: Authors

-The spread In SDG performance across countries remains wide, with 2025 SDG Index scores ranging from over 80 in top-performing countries to below 50 in countries where SDG implementation is especially challenging, often due to various forms of conflict.
-As in previous editions, European countries, particularly the Nordic countries, top the 2025 SDG Index.
-Finland ranks first, followed by Sweden and Denmark.
-Finland also holds the top spot on the World Happiness Report rankings (Helliwell et al. 2025).
-However, even these countries face substantial challenges in achieving several SDGs, notably SDG 2 (Zero Hunger), SDG 12 (Responsible Consumption and Production), SDG 13 (Climate Action) and SDG 15 (Life on Land), partly driven by unsustainable consumption patterns and negative international spillover effects.
-Countries at the lower end of the Index tend to be affected by conflict, security issues, political or socioeconomic instability, and limited fiscal space.
-In the 2025 edition, Yemen, Somalia, Chad, the Central African Republic, and South Sudan rank at the bottom of the SDG Index.
+As in previous editions, European countries, particularly the Nordic countries, top the 2026 SDG Index.
+Finland ranks first, followed by Sweden and Denmark (Figure 2.3).
+However, even these countries face significant challenges in achieving several SDGs, including SDG 12 (Responsible Consumption and Production), SDG 13 (Climate Action), SDG 14 (Life below Water) and SDG 15 (Life on Land).
+These challenges are driven partly by unsustainable consumption patterns and negative international spillover effects.
+Countries at the bottom of the SDG Index ranking tend to be affected by conflict, security issues, political instability and limited fiscal space.
+As in last year’s edition, Chad, the Central African Republic and South Sudan rank at the bottom of this year’s SDG Index.

 Note: Due to annual adjustments to the SDG Index dataset and revisions made by statistical custodian agencies to past data series, scores and ranks are not fully comparable across different editions of the SDR.